 Copyright 1957, 1985 by Tom Purdom.
 All rights reserved.
 This document may be printed out and archived for personal use.
 All other use is strictly prohibited.
-Under current American copyright law, works published before the current law went into effect in 1978 are copyrighted for ninety-five years from date of publication.
-This story will remain copyrighted until 2052.
+Under current American copyright law, works that were in copyright when thecurrent law went into effect in 1978 are copyrighted for ninety-five years from date of publication.

 Home | Science Fiction | Music Writing | Essays

 Bio | FAQS | Writers | Friends and Relations | Quotes | Bibliography